 1 January - New Year's Day

 It is one the most favorite of all holidays in Ukraine.
 As in Western countries on Christmas Eve, Ukrainians give "New Year" presents, Children receive their presents under the New Year Tree on the morning of the 1st of January.
 Traditionally just prior to midnight there's a Presidential speech broadcast nationally.
 When the clock strikes Midnight, people pop open thier champaign bottles and raise a toast.
 With the first glass they congratulate each other as the clock strikes 12 times and fireworks fill the sky.
 The week before the New Year is a busy one with shopping, parties at work, decorating pine and fir-trees, and cooking the years most delicious meals.
-The main folk heroes of this holiday are Father Frost (Did Moroz) and his grand-daughter "Sniguron'ka" (The Snow Girl).
 The tradition of predicting fortunes on this night is very popular among young people.

 7 January - Orthodox Christmas